PollyHung/DNA/README.md

-# WES Alignment Pipeline - GitHub Repository
+# DNA-seq Alignment Pipeline - GitHub Repository
 ![WES_PIPELINE](docs/WES%20Pipeline.png)

+### Introduction
-This repository contains a bioinformatics pipeline for aligning whole exome sequencing (WES) samples to the hg38 reference genome.
-The pipeline automates sample preparation, alignment, deduplication, and base quality recalibration using industry-standard tools.
+This repository contains a bioinformatics pipeline for aligning DNA-based sequencing samples to the hg38 reference genome.
+The pipeline implements a lego-like design (`compiled.sh`) that enables flexible combination of processing stages:
+- Data preparation
+- Raw sequence alignment and deduplication
+- Somatic mutation discovery
+- Copy number variation calling

+The pipeline has been validated for:
+1. Whole exome sequencing
+2. Targeted sequencing
+3. Shallow whole genome sequencing

 ### Pipeline Workflow
-1. **Sample Preparation (`prepare.sh`)**
+The pipeline follows a sample-centric organization structure where each sample resides in its own directory.
+Within each sample directory, processing begins with forward and reverse FASTQ files and, at minimum, produces aligned, deduplicated, base-quality-calibrated BAM files.

+1. Sample Preparation (`prepare.sh`): Organizes samples when directories are not pre-established:
-   - Creates sample-specific directories
+   - Creates sample-named directories
-   - Organizes FASTQ files
+   - Moves FASTQ files to corresponding directories
+   - Converts `.fastq.gz` to `.fq.gz` format
-   - Merges fragmented reads
+   - Merges fragmented reads alphabetically
-   - Standardizes filenames
+   - Standardizes filenames to `[sample]_1.fq.gz` and `[sample]_2.fq.gz`

-2. **Alignment (`alignment.sh`)**
-   - **BWA-MEM**: Aligns FASTQ → SAM
-   - **Picard Tools**:
+2. Alignemnt (`alignment.sh`): Processes prepared samples:
+   - Aligns reads to hg38 using BWA-MEM (12-thread parallel)
-     - Sorts SAM files
+   - Sorts SAM files via Picard
-     - Adds read groups
+   - Adds read groups (supports Illumina and BGI formats)
-     - Marks/removes duplicates (output: BAM)
+   - Marks and removes duplicates
-   - **GATK**:
-     - Base Quality Score Recalibration (BQSR)
+   - Performs base quality recalibration with GATK
-     - Outputs refined BAM files
+   - Maintains both calibrated and uncalibrated BAM files

-3. **Execution (`compiled.sh`)**
-   - PBS job scheduler script
-   - Processes multiple samples sequentially
-   - Manages dependencies and resources
+   - Cleans interim SAM files automatically

-#### Dependencies
+### Key Package Dependencies
+For this code, the following packages and dependencies were used.
 | Tool          | Version       | Purpose                     |
 |---------------|---------------|-----------------------------|
 | BWA           | 0.7.17        | Sequence alignment          |